 Jessica Pahl’s practice focuses on complex civil litigation and government investigations.
 She represents corporations, professional firms, and individuals in federal and state courts throughout the country, at both the trial and appellate levels, in arbitration proceedings, and before government agencies.
 Jessica has first-chair trial experience in bench and jury trials, has represented a major financial institution in an arbitration merits hearing, and has argued multiple dispositive motions in state and federal courts.

-Jessica has represented clients in a number of other substantive areas, including pharmaceutical and life sciences, legal malpractice, securities litigation and Securities and Exchange Commission ("SEC") enforcement matters, qui tam lawsuits and related Department of Justice ("DOJ") investigations under the False Claims Act ("FCA"), government contracting, trade secret litigation, partnership and shareholder disputes, banking and financial services, and commercial contract disputes.
+Jessica has represented clients in a number of substantive areas, including accountant liability, pharmaceutical and life sciences, trade secret litigation, legal malpractice, securities litigation and Securities and Exchange Commission ("SEC") enforcement matters, qui tam lawsuits and related Department of Justice ("DOJ") investigations under the False Claims Act ("FCA"), government contracting, partnership and shareholder disputes, banking and financial services, and commercial contract disputes.

 - Defended a national accounting firm against professional liability claims arising from audits of funds invested in the Petters Ponzi scheme.

 - Represented a national accounting firm in claims against a former employee for misappropriation of trade secret and confidential information.

 - Defended a national accounting firm in professional liability claims brought by state-appointed receivers and/or liquidators.

 - Defended a Fortune 500 company in one of the largest and most complex environmental MDLs pending in the United States.

 - Defended pharmaceutical companies in a commercial contract disputes in trial and arbitration proceedings.

 - Defended pharmaceutical companies against patent infringement claims.

 - Represented a life sciences company in a contract dispute regarding commercial supply agreements.